iancero/checkthat/README.md

 Moreover, a world of *no tests at all* is much worse than a world of *some tests that fail to cover every case*.
-With that in mind, checkthat’s flexible helper functions are designed to bring you from *not writing down any tests in your code* to *quickly and easily coding the tests you already do by eye*.
+With that in mind, checkthat’s special helper functions are designed to bring you from *not writing down any tests in your code* to *quickly and easily coding the tests you already do by eye*.

 ## Checking the whole dataframe